What is FluxPay?

 Default Method

 Accept all major credit and debit cards with 3D Secure authentication support.
-Intelligent routing automatically selects the best provider for each transaction.

 Visa, Mastercard, Amex, Discover